-5.8.1.
+- 5.8.1.
 Part I of the Permit is the Permit for Construction.
 Part I of the Permit Application form must be completed by a Designated Representative and approved by the Department or its authorized agent prior to initiating construction.
 The information to be reported in this portion includes the results of the percolation test, soil determination results, lot dimensions, system design, system layout and other information required by the Department or its authorized agent.
-NO CHANGES OR ALTERATIONS MAY BE MADE TO THE SYSTEM PRIOR TO OR DURING CONSTRUCTION WITHOUT PRIOR APPROVAL OF THE AUTHORIZED AGENT.
+NO CHANGES OR ALTERATIONS MAY BE MADE TO THE SYSTEM PRIOR TO OR DURING CONSTRUCTION WITHOUT PRIOR APPROVAL OF THE AUTHORIZED AGENT. - 5.8.2.

-- 5.8.2.
 Part II of the Permit Application is the installation inspection.
 An installation inspection may be made during the construction of any onsite wastewater system.
-The inspection may be made during any phase of the installation. - 5.8.2.1.
+The inspection may be made during any phase of the installation.

+- 5.8.2.1.
 It shall be the duty of the holder of the Permit for Construction or the installer to notify the authorized agent or Designated Representative, when the installation is ready for inspection.
-It shall be the duty of the owner or occupant of the property to give the Department, its authorized agent or designated representative, free access to the property at reasonable times for the purpose of making the installation inspection.
-The installation shall not be covered without approval from the authorized agent.
-Within five (5) days, the installer shall certify that the system has been installed pursuant to the approved permit. - 5.8.2.2.
-The inspection may be made by the authorized agent, or may be made by the designated representative at the approval of the authorized agent. - 5.8.2.3.
-In the event an inspection is not made 2 working days from the date of notification to the Department of Health, its authorized agent or designated representative, that the installation is completed and ready for inspection, elevation shots will be recorded and the system shall be deemed approved. - 5.8.2.4.
+It shall be the duty of the owner or occupant of the property to give the Department, its authorized agent or dDesignated rRepresentative, free access to the property at reasonable times for the purpose of making the installation inspection.
+Within five (5) days, the installer shall certify provide submit the required documentation to the local health unitdepartment (EHP-6) that the system has been installed pursuant to the approved permit. - 5.8.2.2.
+The inspection may be made by the authorized agent, or may be made by the dDesignated rRepresentative at the approval of the authorized agent. - 5.8.2.3.
+In the event an inspection is not made 2 working days from the date of notification to the Department of Health, its authorized agent or designated representative, that the installation is completed and ready for inspection, elevation shots will be recorded an EHP-6 shall be completed and submitted to the local health unit and the system shall be deemed approved - 5.8.2.4.5.8.2.3.
 Any person aggrieved by the disapproval of an onsite wastewater system installation shall be afforded review as provided in Act 434 of 1967, the ARKANSAS ADMINISTRATIVE PROCEDURE ACT. - 5.8.3.
 PART III of the PERMIT is the PERMIT FOR OPERATION.
 After approval of the inspection, the authorized agent will approve and issue a PERMIT FOR OPERATION.
 The system shall not be used until the PERMIT FOR OPERATION is issued.
 The authorized agent will retain the original and return the remaining copies to the owner. - 5.8.4.
 Refusal of permit.
 Except as provided in Section 3.4, a PERMIT for the construction, alteration, repair, extension or operation of an onsite wastewater system or alternate/experimental system shall be refused where public sewer systems are reasonably available or economically feasible, or in instances where the issuance of such PERMIT is in conflict with the other applicable laws and regulations or where the issuance of such permit is in conflict with the public policy declared in Act 402 of 1977 as amended, except that emergency repairs may be undertaken without prior issuance of a PERMIT, provided a PERMIT is subsequently obtained within 10 working days after the repairs are made.